facebookresearch/xformers/README.md

 ### Sparse attention

+1. Setup
+As a reminder, these are built when you run `pip install -e .` and the CUDA buildchain is available (NVCC compiler).
+Re-building can for instance be done via `python3 setup.py clean && python3 setup.py develop`, so similarly wipe the `build` folder and redo a pip install -e.

+Some advices related to building these CUDA-specific components, tentatively adressing common pitfalls:

+- make sure that NVCC and the current CUDA runtime match.
+You can often change the CUDA runtime with `module unload cuda module load cuda/xx.x`, possibly also `nvcc`
+- make sure that the version of GCC that you're using matches the current NVCC capabilities
+- make sure that `TORCH_CUDA_ARCH_LIST` is set to the architures that you want to support.
+A suggested setup (slow to build but comprehensive) is `export TORCH_CUDA_ARCH_LIST="6.0;6.1;6.2;7.0;7.2;8.0;8.6"`

+2. Example usecase

 Below you will find a set of notebooks that will show you how you can use xFormers in your project

 - [Creating complex sparsity patterns with xFormers](docs/source/2d_attention_patterns.ipynb)